SSSD/sssd.github.io/docs/newcomers/getting_started.md

   - either add a comment to the text field, or
   - click on the individual commit links and add comments inline to the diff.

 Only collaborators can self-assign a pull requests and add labels.
-If you would like to be added as a collaborator, please send an e-mail to [sssd-devel](https://docs.pagure.org/SSSD.sssd/developers/contribute.html#contribute) and ask to be added.
+If you would like to be added as a collaborator, please send an e-mail to [sssd-devel](../developers/contribute.md#contribute) and ask to be added.

 If you want to formally review a pull request, please assign the pull request to yourself.
 This indicates that you'll be working with the submitter on pushing their pull requests upstream.
 You don't need to assign the pull request if you just want to add a one-time comment.
-The pull-request assignee(s) will be added as `Reviewed-By` tags when pushing to the Pagure repository.
+The pull-request assignee(s) will be added as `Reviewed-By` tags when pushing to the Github repository.

 If there is an issue in the code that you feel warrants a patch respin, add the `changes requested` label to the pull request.